 Art deco is French.
 Though it had begun years earlier, the art style was introduced to the world at the Paris Exposition International des Arts Décoratifs et industriels in 1925.
 Art deco was influenced by different cultures including those of Asia and Africa.
 The designers of art deco were all about ornamentation but a restrained kind of ornamentation.
 Vintage paintings from the era of art deco and furniture from the era are highly valuable.

 Art Moderne is American.
 It is loosely based on art deco and this is why they are similar to some extent.
 This art type dates back to 1930s to 1940s.
-As you can expect, antique paintings and anything associated with the art were bigger, bolder, and literarily brassier.
-The furniture emphasizes its geometric outline.
+As you can expect, antique paintings and anything associated with the art were bigger, bolder, and literately brassier.
+The furniture emphasises its geometric outline.
 Serious interest in art moderne stems from the precision of line and duplicate of functional features like bolts, handles and knobs.